 The Gray Lady is Liberty Hall's best-known figure.
-Many may not know that this famous ghost, often seen from the Palladian window at Liberty Hall, was a real person.
+Many may not know that this famous ghost, often seen from the Palladian window at Liberty Hall, was based on a real person.
 Margaretta Varick (1744-1817) was the aunt of Margaretta Mason Brown, the wife of John Brown.
 Varick was traveling from New York to see her son in Illinois when she stopped in Frankfort to see her niece also named Margaretta.
 She died three days after arriving in Frankfort on July 28, 1817.
 Varick became violently ill one night and died before morning.
 The cause of death wasn’t determined, but theories range from heart attack to acute indigestion to exhaustion after a long hard journey.

 The first recorded sighting of the ghost was in the 1880s in the southwest upstairs bedroom.
 Mary Mason “Mame” Scott (1867-1934) was sleeping in the room when she awoke to see an apparition, a tall woman veiled in gray.
 Mame screamed and her brother, John Matthew, came with a shotgun, but the ghost had disappeared.
 For three successive nights, the same thing occurred.
 A family friend later suggested that Mame had seen the ghost of Margaretta Varick.
 Mame later referred to the spirit as “our beloved ghost” and she viewed her as a kindly ghost.